wittymindstech/video-gallery-s3-ec2/README.md

 # in browser just enter the public ip of ec2 ubuntu instance and hit enter

-# you will the video dashboard  like blow
+# you will be able to see the video dashboard  like below

 ![](apache.png)